Development guide

 Maintenance

-Updating Wolf version
+• Wolf version and config

 • Update Wolf config template in ansible/roles/wolf/templates/wolf-config.toml using default config

-• Ensure proper Ansible templates variables are used
+• Ensure proper Ansible templates variables are used in TOML config:

 Adding a new provider